YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - The block header of each database block in a database file has the transaction number when that block was last updated.
-- When a process is inside a transaction, it keeps track of every database block it has read, and the transaction numbner of that block when read.
+- When a process is inside a transaction, it keeps track of every database block it has read, and the transaction number of that block when read.
 Other processes are free to update the database during this time.
 - The process retains updates in its memory, without committing them to the database, so that it's own logic sees the updates, but no other process does.
-As every block that the process wishes to write must also be read, tracking the transaction numbers of blocks read suffices to track them for blocks to be writen.
+As every block that the process wishes to write must also be read, tracking the transaction numbers of blocks read suffices to track them for blocks to be written.
 - To commit a transaction, a process checks whether any block it has read has been updated since it was read.
 If none has, the process commits the transaction to the database, incrementing the file